wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 * The Only WP e-Commerce Product gallery that shows Variation images in gallery when the variation or combination of variations is selected by user.
 * Front end Users see Product variation images in gallery as they select options.
 * Show Multiple images per variation.
 * Exclude Variation images from main gallery - only show when variation is selected.
 * When variations are created they auto show on the Gallery Image Manager.
 * Upload images using the WordPress media uploader or Dynamic Gallery image uploader and assign images to variations or variation sets.
 * Makes handling variation images very quick and easy.

 = Pro Version - Responsive - All Browsers and Mobiles =

 * Gallery has a 100% Responsive theme mobile and tablet display option.
 * Switch On RESPONSIVE and gallery auto detects image dimensions (Tall and Wide) and resizes itself to show each image scaled proportion at 100% wide of your Themes product page image container.

 = Pro Version - Product by Product Activation =

 * Option to turn the Gallery off on single product pages.
 If you only have 1 image on some product pages and don't want the Gallery, just turn it off for that product.
 * Global Enable / Disable of Gallery - including Global Custom Product activation reset.
 * Global Enable / Disable of Variations feature - including Global custom product variation reset.

-= Pro Version - Custom Point and Click Gallery Styling =
+= Sass #dynamic {stylesheets} =

+* All the front end style display is created via [Sass](http://sass-lang.com/) #dynamic {stylesheets} for faster loader and render.
 * Completely Customize the look and feel of your product page Dynamic Gallery without writing a single line of code.
-* Featuring 25 different WYSIWYG options to style your gallery.
+Featuring 27 different poimy and click options to style your gallery.

  - Image Gallery - 7 Custom Options - Auto Start, Image transition timing, Transition effects (5 available effects), Transition effect speed, Gallery main image background colour, Border Colour, Gallery pop-up tool.
  - Caption Text - 5 Options - Font type (17 Web browser friendly fonts), Font size, Font styler, Font Colour and caption background colour.
  - Nav Bar - 7 Option - Activate / Deactivate, Font type (17 Web browser friendly fonts), Font size, Font styler, Font Colour, Nav bar background colour, Nav bar tall.